If your Covid test expired, can you use it anyway?

 Key Points:

-• At-home Covid-19 tests do expire.
-The components in the test can break down over time, leading to inaccurate results.
+- At-home Covid-19 tests do expire.
+The components can break down over time, leading to inaccurate or invalid test results.

-• The FDA has extended the expiration dates for many at-home tests.
-It’s a good idea to check the official FDA website before you throw out an expired test.
+- The FDA has extended the expiration dates for many at-home tests.
+So check the official FDA website before you throw out an expired Covid test.

-At-home Covid tests have been a critical part of controlling the Covid-19 epidemic.
-These tests are fast, convenient and can be completed at home without any special equipment.
-They’re so valuable, in fact, that the federal government is again offering four free at-home test kits to all US households.
+These tests are fast, convenient and can be completed at home without special equipment.
+They’re so valuable that the federal government again offers all US households four free at-home test kits this fall of 2024!

 How do at-home Covid-19 tests work?

-At-home tests are designed to pick up antigens from the SARS-CoV-2 virus—the virus that causes Covid-19.
+At-home tests pick up antigens from the SARS-CoV-2 virus (the virus that causes Covid-19).

 Here’s how an at-home Covid-19 test works:

-To get the most accurate results, be sure to follow these tips:
+To get the most accurate results, follow these tips:

 Do Covid tests expire?

-When at-home Covid tests first became available, manufacturers were very conservative with the expiration dates.
-The US Food and Drug Administration (FDA) has extended the expiration dates for many tests.
-Before you throw out an expired test, check the official FDA website to see if your test’s expiration date has been extended.
+When first offering at-home Covid tests, manufacturers were conservative with their expiration dates.
+The US Food and Drug Administration (FDA) has since extended the expiration dates for many tests.
+So before you throw out an expired test, check the official FDA website to see if your test date has been extended.

 How accurate are Covid-19 tests?

-At-home rapid tests are convenient and easy to use.
-But they aren’t sensitive enough to identify all infections.
+At-home rapid tests aren’t sensitive enough to identify all infections.
 They work best if there’s a large amount of the virus in your system.
-So if you’re in the early stages of infection or have started to recover, there may not be enough virus particles for the test to detect.
+So if you’re in the early stages of infection or already recovering, there may not be enough virus particles for the test to detect.

-The accuracy of at-home tests can also vary a lot.
+The accuracy of at-home tests can also vary.
 The tests work best when someone shows symptoms of Covid-19, like coughing, sore throat, fever and loss of taste or smell.
 Tests are also more accurate in the first week of illness.

-Other research shows that rapid tests may not work as well with newer variants, like Omicron.
+Other research shows that rapid tests may not work as well with newer variants.
 This could be because symptoms can start sooner with newer variants, so people are testing before viral loads are high enough to trigger a positive test.

 Accuracy also depends on whether you perform the test correctly.
 Getting a good sample can be tricky since you have to insert the swab far enough and long enough into the nasal passages to pick up a good sample.
 If you don’t get a good sample, the test may not work.